Oliver115/TSOS---TS-Operating-System/README.md

-# Operating Systems - Semester Project
+# TSOS TypeScript Operating System

-Initial and base code was developed by Alan and then enhanced by alums Bob Nisco and Rebecca Murphy over the years.

 Project Description:
-Browser-based Operating System in TypeScript
+Browser-based Operating System in TypeScript develped by Oliver Wilson

-# For OS Professor
-The 'main' branch acts as a development branch

-- For iProject1 use the 'iProject 1 - Unicorn' branch for grading
-- For iProject2 use the 'iProject 2 - Cabybara' branch for grading
-- For iProject3 use the 'iProject 3 - Condor' branch for grading
-- For iProjectFinal use the 'iProjectF - Foxtrot' branch for grading
+For latest version use 'iProjectF - Foxtrot' branch

 # Contributors and Collaborators